-The resort is built in a crescent-shaped bay that can be only accessed by boat.
+The resort is built in a crescent-shaped bay that can be accessed by boat only.

 Besides warm, fresh air, the first thing you notice is the peace.

 You are in a jungle.
-And while it is not quiet in the jungle, just like it is not quiet in the woods, as most sounds are produced by nature, they feel soothing.
+And while it is not quiet in the jungle, just like it is not quiet in the woods, most sounds are produced by nature so they feel soothing.
 Harmonious.
 Our brain does not consider them noise.